-These microorganisms live in cervix or vagina of many healthy women.
+These microorganisms live in the cervix or vagina of many healthy women.
 Coincidentally, some men can have them in their urethras because they can spread through sex.
-They do not normally cause any harm to either of the partners.
-And since Mycoplasma bacteria are part of normal women’s vaginal flora they are not a sexually transmitted disease (STD).
+They do not usually cause any harm to either of the partners.
+And since Mycoplasma bacteria are part of normal women’s vaginal flora, they are not a sexually transmitted disease (STD).

 Is Ureaplasma Causing My Symptoms?

 While it is tempting to attribute all mysterious cases of UTI to a Ureaplasma overgrowth, it is more complicated than this.
-In fact, the more we know about bacteria and their types, the harder it is to put the blame on Ureaplasma alone.
+In fact, the more we know about bacteria and their types, the harder it is to blame ureaplasma alone.

-While Ureaplasma is often present & could be detected in many women, it doesn’t seem to be solely responsible for cystitis-like symptoms.
+While ureaplasma is often present & could be detected in many women, it doesn’t seem solely responsible for cystitis-like symptoms.

-In one study, 1,032 cases of women with bladder symptoms and there was no correlation found for UTI-like symptoms (while negative cultures) reviewed.
+In one study, 1,032 cases of women with bladder symptoms and no correlation found for UTI-like symptoms (while negative cultures) were reviewed.